civalin/cmdlr/README.rst

     cmdlr -l

 It will listing all subscribed comics in your database.
-If want more detail, please combine `-v` option like...
+If want differ detail level, please combine `-v` option like...

 .. code:: bash

-    cmdlr -lv
+    cmdlr -vl

 or more...

 .. code:: bash

-    cmdlr -lvv
+    cmdlr -l -vv

 Download all your comics
 -------------------------